Simply Natural Nessa

 Ingredients:

-2. Cap the lid on tightly then give the bottle a gentle shake to combine the ingredients and to dissolve the aloe vera gel.
-Store this natural leave-in hair conditioner in the refrigerator for up to one week.
-Shake the bottle before each use as the ingredients can separate.
+10. Store this natural leave-in hair conditioner in the refrigerator for up to one week.
+Shake the bottle before each use as the ingredients may separate.

-3. Use as you would a normal leave-in conditioner.
-Simply shake the bottle before use, then spray the hair generously with the leave-in conditioner.
+11. Use as you would a normal leave-in conditioner.
+Simply spray the hair generously with the leave-in conditioner.
 Allow the product to sit on the hair for a couple of minutes, then brush it through with a wet brush or comb to coat each hair strand.

 Please note that rosemary essential oil is NOT recommended for children under 10 years of age.